Last updated - February 24, 2020

 The Checkout page of your store will look as displayed below, when this payment mode is enabled.

 As in the case of Bank Transfer, WooCommerce won’t automatically process Check Payments as well.
 You have to wait till the check is cleared and then manually process the order to initiate shipping.

 Cash on Delivery

-The setup for Cash on Delivery is rather similar to BACS and Check Payment except for two additional fields.
+The setup for Cash on Delivery is rather similar to Direct bank transfer and Check Payments except for two additional fields.